 (1) General reporting requirements:

-(a) On and after the date specified in OAR 340-212-0250(1) by which the owner or operator must conduct monitoring that meets the requirements of 340-212-0200 through 340-212-0280, the owner or operator must submit monitoring reports to the Department in accordance with 340-218-0050(3)(c);
+(a) On and after the date specified in OAR 340-212-0250(1) by which the owner or operator must conduct monitoring that meets the requirements of OAR 340-212-0200 through 340-212-0280, the owner or operator must submit monitoring reports to DEQ in accordance with OAR 340-218-0050(3)(c);

-(b) A report for monitoring under OAR 340-212-0200 through 340-218-0280 must include, at a minimum, the information required under 340-218-0050(3)(c) and the following information, as applicable:
+(b) A report for monitoring under OAR 340-212-0200 through 340-218-0280 must include, at a minimum, the information required under OAR 340-218-0050(3)(c) and the following information, as applicable:

-(A) Summary information on the number, duration and cause (including unknown cause) of excursions or exceedances, as applicable, and the corrective actions taken;
+(A) Summary information on the number, duration and cause, including unknown cause, of excursions or exceedances, as applicable, and the corrective actions taken;

-(B) Summary information on the number, duration and cause (including unknown cause) for monitor downtime incidents (other than downtime associated with zero and span or other daily calibration checks); and
+(B) Summary information on the number, duration and cause, including unknown cause, for monitor downtime incidents, other than downtime associated with zero and span or other daily calibration checks; and

 (C) A description of the actions taken to implement a QIP during the reporting period as specified in OAR 340-212-0260.
 Upon completion of a QIP, the owner or operator must include in the next summary report documentation that the implementation of the plan has been completed and has reduced the likelihood of similar levels of excursions or exceedances occurring.